Healthy Homes Assessment Stokes Valley

 Home Assessments Stokes Valley for Rental Properties

-There are a variety of things to check when conducting a home inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+There are a myriad of things to be able to examine in a house evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
 Some examples include:

 • Is the heater equipped with sufficient capacity?